-This course provides an introduction to transcultural theories, concepts, and principles that help explain the healthcare needs and responses of individuals and groups within the context of their cultures and subcultures.
-Diversity is examined relative to the social organization, roles and expectations, communication patterns and values/beliefs underlying health-illness behaviors between western and non-western cultures.
+This course introduces transcultural theories, concepts, and principles that help explain the healthcare needs and responses of individuals and groups within the context of their cultures and subcultures.
+Diversity is examined relative to social organization, roles and expectations, communication patterns, and values/beliefs underlying health-illness behaviors between western and non-western cultures.
 Emphasis is placed on the conduct of culturally competent assessments.
-(A, CSU)
+(A,CSU)